AI Trail Analysis

 Hard · Out & Back · 6.6 mi · Sterling Forest, NY

-This challenging section of the Appalachian Trail offers rewarding views and a beautiful waterfall, making it a great option for experienced hikers seeking a moderate to strenuous workout.
+This challenging segment of the Appalachian Trail offers rewarding views and a beautiful waterfall, making it a great option for experienced hikers in the Sterling Forest area.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.